 Complying with these various laws, rules, regulations and standards, and with any new laws or regulations changes to existing laws, could cause us to incur substantial costs that are likely to increase over time, require us to change our business practices in a manner adverse to our business, divert resources from other initiatives and projects, and restrict the way products and services involving data are offered, all of which may have a material adverse effect on our business.
 For example, we have incurred and expect to continue to incur additional costs to comply with the CCPA and other similar regulations.
 However, in the future we may be unable to make such changes and modifications to our business practices in a commercially reasonable manner, or at all.
 Given the rapid development of cybersecurity and data privacy laws, we expect to encounter inconsistent interpretation and enforcement of these laws and regulations, as well as frequent changes to these laws and regulations which may expose us to significant penalties or liability for non-compliance, the possibility of fines, lawsuits (including class action privacy litigation), regulatory investigations, criminal or civil sanctions, audits, adverse media coverage, public censure, other claims, significant costs for remediation and damage to our reputation, or otherwise have a material adverse effect on our business and operations.
-Any inability to adequately address data privacy or security-related concerns, even if unfounded, or to comply with applicable laws, regulations, standards and other obligations relating to data privacy and security, could result in additional cost and liability to us, damage our relationships with patients and have a material adverse effect on our business.
+Any inability to adequately address data privacy and security, could result in additional cost and liability to us, damage our relationships with patients and have a material adverse effect on our business.

 We make public statements about our use and disclosure of personal information through our privacy policies, information provided on our website and press statements.
 Although we endeavor to comply with our public statements and documentation, we may at times fail to do so or be alleged to have failed to do so.
 The publication of our privacy policies and other statements that provide promises and assurances about data privacy and security can subject us to potential government or legal action if they are found to be deceptive, unfair or misrepresentative of our actual practices.
 Moreover, from time to time, concerns may be expressed about whether our products and services compromise the privacy of patients and others.
-Any concerns about our data privacy and security practices, even if unfounded, could damage the reputation of our businesses, discourage potential patients from our products and services and have a material adverse effect on our business.
+Any concerns about our data privacy and security practices, even if unfounded, could damage the reputation of our businesses, discourage potential patients from our products and services and services and have a material adverse effect on our business.